 Spray foam forms a seamless bond with whatever substrate it's applied to, regardless of whether the substrate is oriented vertically, like wall assemblies, or horizontally, like roof decking.
 In fact, spray foam has been used for several decades as a durable roofing material.

 Because there are no seams to allow leaks, water is prevented from infiltrating under the roof membrane.
 In the event the roof is punctured, any resulting leak is much easier to detect than with other types of roofing systems.

 From Liquid to Solid: a Protective, Monolithic Roofing Shell

 Spray foam is applied as a liquid using plural-component spray equipment.
 Upon being applied to a substrate, SPF expands to roughly 30 times its original liquid volume and dries within seconds.
 The expansion results in a dense, monolithic (weathertight) roofing system that is fully adhered to the substrate.

 Because of the foam's low density, compared to other roofing materials, it adds little additional weight to the roof, and is often used in remedial applications.
 Additionally, an SPF roof provides a structure with excellent insulation value, which will almost always be evident in subsequent utility bills.

 How can a SPF roof system improve your traditional roof system?

 Our Topeka spray foam contractors provide high-quality spray foam insulation services for residential and commercial applications and foam roofing services for industrial and commercial buildings near and throughout Kansas.
-We offer competitive spray foam insulation pricing in [SITE_STATE_ABREV] and ultimately help you save money on utility bills.
+We offer competitive spray foam insulation pricing in KS and ultimately help you save money on utility bills.